Chain of Log-Concave Markov Chains: The geometry of -densities

-This negative result regarding the sampling scheme \emph{all (measurements) at once} (AAO) leads to our investigation below into sampling from $p(y_{1:m})$ sequentially, \emph{one (measurement) at a time} (OAT), by accumulating measurements using the factorization given in \eqref{eq:oneatatime}.
+This negative result regarding the sampling scheme by~\cite{saremi2022multimeasurement}, we call \emph{all (measurements) at once} (AAO), leads to our investigation below into sampling from $p(y_{1:m})$ sequentially, \emph{one (measurement) at a time} (OAT), by accumulating measurements using the factorization \eqref{eq:oneatatime}.
 Now, we perform the analysis in \autoref{prop:allatonce} for the spectrum of the conditional densities in \eqref{eq:oneatatime}.

 \begin{proposition} Assume $X \sim \mathcal{N}(0,C)$ is the anisotropic Gaussian in Proposition~\ref{prop:allatonce}.
-Given the factorization of $(\sigma,m)$-densities in \eqref{eq:oneatatime}, for $t > 1$, the conditional density $p(y_t|y_{1:t-1})$ is a Gaussian with a shifted mean, and with a diagonal covariance matrix:
+Given the factorization of $p(y_{1:m})$ in \eqref{eq:oneatatime}, for $t > 1$, the conditional density $p(y_t|y_{1:t-1})$ is a Gaussian with a shifted mean, and with a diagonal covariance matrix:

 where $\tsigmatau_{ti}$ is short for $\tsigmatau_{ti} = \left(t+\sigma^2 \tau_i^{-2}\right)^{-1}$.
 The precision matrix associated with $p(y_t|y_{1:t-1})$, denoted by $F_{t|1:t-1}$, has the following spectrum